ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

     choose a randomization procedure based on sound scientific criteria.
     It comprises the generation of randomization sequences as well the assessment of randomization procedures based on carefully selected criteria.
-Furthermore, 'randomizeR' provides a function for the comparison of randomization procedures.
+Furthermore, `randomizeR` provides a function for the comparison of randomization procedures.